The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Introduction

 \section{Introduction}

-This paper continues our study of the \emph{local Gross-Prasad conjecture} (\cite{MR1186476}\cite{MR1295124}).
-Let $(W,V)$ be a pair of quadratic spaces defined over a local field $F$ of characteristic zero, where $W$ is a subspace of $V$ and the orthogonal complement $W^\perp$ of $W$ in $V$ is split of odd dimension.
-Let $H=\SO(W)\ltimes N$ be the subgroup of $G=\SO(W)\times \SO(V)$ where $N$ is the unipotent radical of $\SO(V)$ defined by a full isotropic flag attached to $W^\perp$.
-Fix a generic character $\xi$ of $N(F)$ which uniquely extends to $H(F)$.
-For any irreducible admissible representation $\pi$ of $G(F)$, set
+This paper continues our study of the \emph{local Gross--Prasad conjecture} \cite{MR1186476,MR1295124}.
+Let $F$ be a local field of characteristic zero, and let $(W,V)$ be a pair of non-degenerate quadratic spaces over $F$ such that $ W\subset V$ and $W^\perp$ is split of odd dimension.
+Set $ G=\SO(W)\times \SO(V).$ Let $N$ be the unipotent radical of the parabolic subgroup of $\SO(V)$ attached to a full isotropic flag in $W^\perp$, and put $ H=\SO(W)\ltimes N. $ Fix a generic character $\xi$ of $N(F)$ extended to $H(F)$ trivially.
+For an irreducible admissible representation $\pi$ of $G(F)$, define